-Visit the Academic Success Centre's webpage for more
+Visit the Centre for Learning Strategy Support's webpage for

-information: studentlife. utoronto.ca/department/ academic-success
+more information: studentlife. utoronto.ca/department/centrefor-learning-strategy-support

 Writing Centre

 A great resource for help with planning and reading over essays.
 Writing centres provide free individual and group instruction in the many different kinds of writing done by University of Toronto students.
 For more information, please visit writing.utoronto.ca/ writing-centres